-It is also uncertain whether a Triple Helix in reality ends up in the civil society of associations, as indicated in Figure 27.1.
-The units of civil society are usually voluntary and very often idealistic (non-profit).
+In a civil society are usually voluntary and very often idealistic (non-profit).
 The association of the three loaders of the burro may, of course, be voluntary, but in reality, they are probably bound by ordinary business and employment contracts.
+It is uncertain whether a Triple Helix in reality ends up in the civil society.

-Their mission may be idealistic, for example, when the prod-

-Proposition 11:4.
-Consequences of Inappropriate Justifications: When a justification from one realm is used in other realms, (a) it appears inappropriate to the participants in the other realms, and (b) loses motivational force in the new realms, and/or (c) is actively resisted there, and/or, (d) is pressured to change itself to come in line with appropriate justifications of the new realms.
-(Volume 3, pages 32-33.) uct they want to deliver is a new medicine, but it could be any new marketable product.
-A Triple Helix is usually not a "republic of virtue" which many - including the present author (in Volume 6 of The Many-Splendored Society) see as the jewels of a civil society.
+Their mission may be idealistic, for example, when the product they want to deliver is a new medicine, but it could be any new marketable product.
+A Triple Helix is usually not a "republic of virtue" which many - including the present author (in Volume 5 of The Many-Splendored Society) - see as the jewels of a civil society.
 The organizational units in a Triple Helix are far from always being the favorite ones of civil society, i.e. "the coop" of shared profits.
 In fact, Triple Helix organizations may look very much like ordinary profit making limited companies found in the science parks, which, for decades, have also populated the back yard of many university campuses.